SkillsFundingAgency/dfc-servicetaxonomy-editor/Documentation/Spikes/Dashboard.md

 ## Proof of concept

-The linked PR shows a proof of concept dashboard, with the current GraphSyncPart displaying markup into a dashboard widget.
+This branch contains a proof of concept dashboard, with the current GraphSyncPart displaying markup into a dashboard widget.

 The Orchard Core packages have been built from the Dashboard PR.
 The corresponding issue contains some useful info about the implementation.